45 Notable alumni of

 -

-Andrew Kerwin Maloney is a former senior U.S. government official and government affairs executive and the president and Chief Executive Officer of the American Investment Council, an industry association for private-equity investors and firms.
-He previously served as Assistant Secretary of the Treasury for Legislative Affairs.
+Andrew Kerwin Maloney is a former senior U.S. government official and government affairs executive and the president and CEO of the Edison Electric Institute, an industry association that represents all of America's investor-owned electric companies.
+He previously served as president and CEO of the American Investment Council, an industry association for private-equity investors and firms.
+Prior to that, he served as Assistant Secretary of the Treasury for Legislative Affairs.

 -

-James Cannon, Jr
+James Cannon Jr

 - Years